Anvil/bash-doxygen/README.md

 [the result](http://argsparse.livna.org/doxygen/).
 Click on the links.
 See by yourself.

+Q. Is it rock-solid ?
+A. No.

+Q. Do you accept patches ?
+A. Definitely.

 Q. Why is the project named bash-doxygen while the filter is named doxygen-bash ?
 A. Yeah, haha.
 Seriously.

+Q. Can i include the doxygen-bash.sed file in my own tarball ?
+A. See the COPYING file.

+Q. Dude. sed ?
+Seriously ?
+A. Are you..
+Jealous ?

+Q. ... ?
+A. Don't you dare !